VipEvel/ixigo/README.md

 To run this project locally, follow these steps:

-1. Clone the repository:
+1. Clone the repository

-### git clone git@github.com:Aryan0Jain/Ixigo-Clone---React-Project-1---hb4b95z8t9k9.git

-2. Navigate into the project directory:
+2. Navigate into the project directory

-### cd Ixigo-Clone---React-Project-1---hb4b95z8t9k9

 3. Install dependencies: